 The EBK ultimately resides with the practitioners and academics that apply and advance the GEOINT tradecraft.
 It includes knowledge of proven practices that are widely applied as well as innovative and advanced practices.
 Geospatial intelligence is a dynamic tradecraft.
 As the profession continues to evolve so will the EBK, continuing to reflect appropriate and meaningful changes to the GEOINT tradecraft and to incorporate new approaches to performing tasks that become more prevalent.

-To create a successful credentialing program, USGIF could use your expertise and input in various areas.
+To create a successful credentialing program, USGIF could use your expertise and input during our pilot exams.